 These days, there's nothing more frustrating than a sluggish internet.
-You work from anywhere that has a Wi-Fi connection, whether that's your home office or a coffee shop.
+You can work from anywhere that has a Wi-Fi connection, whether that's your home office or a coffee shop.

 It's critical for it to be fast.
 If you have customers waiting to electronically sign a contract, for example, any wasted minutes (or hours!) could convince them to change their mind.

 A slow Wi-Fi can ruin your plans to catch up with old friends on a video call.
 It could make it impossible to pay your bills, answer emails, buy birthday gifts or do your online grocery shopping.

 Fortunately, you don't need to be stuck with a slow Wi-Fi connection.
 All you have to do is figure out where Wi-Fi is strongest in your home or wherever you're connecting.

 It starts, as many things do these days, by taking out your smartphone.
 If you use an iPhone or an Android, we've got tricks to speed up your digital life.

 Apps to analyze Wi-Fi

 There are smartphone apps for iPhone and Android that can test your Wi-Fi speed and analyze what's ailing your Wi-Fi connection.
 Several of these apps are FREE, but a few will set you back a couple of dollars.

 This FREE app will help you see how fast your download speed and upload speed are (there's also a website to check your laptop's speed).
 You can see how those speeds stack up to your ISP's promised speeds.

 Speedtest makes things easy with graphs, your cellphone provider's coverage maps and more.
 You can keep track of your speeds over time to see if they change.